mlaursen/react-md/docs/src/components/DiscoverMore/WhatsNew/README.md

 implementation so far.
 Many thanks to the people who have helped me learn the basics for Typescript definitions and contributing to fix the missing definitions. ([@peteboothroyd] and [@mctep])

-Please see the [upgrade guide](/discover-more/upgrade-guides/v1.1.0) for upgrade help and a full list of new features and bugfixes.
+You can see the [milestone for this release](https://github.com/mlaursen/react-md/issues?utf8=%E2%9C%93&q=milestone%3Av1.1.0) to see what went in it.
+There are also some undocumentated changes that should be covered in the [upgrade guide](/discover-more/upgrade-guides/v1.1.0).

 A bit too much went into this *minor* release, and I am planning on doing smaller releases from now on.
 This one was a bit of a disaster to develop.

 ### Immediate Release Warnings
 #### Dialogs